mccalluc/concertina-helper/README.md

 # concertina-helper
-Python script to find good fingerings for musical passages on the Anglo-German concertina.
+Python script to find good fingerings on bisonoric concertinas for tunes in [ABC notation](https://abcnotation.com/), and a supporting API.

-## Getting started
+## CLI usage

 (Plan to push to PyPi eventually: [Issue](https://github.com/mccalluc/concertina-helper/issues/2))
 ```